bkim2210/Alien_Invasion/README.md

 This project helped me plan a game and learned the basic structure written in Pygame.
+I was able to put in settings and background colors that I wanted.
+I learned how to refactor code in  project to facilitate ongoing development.